 By putting these areas above others, value-based contracts have the potential to reduce hospital readmissions and prevent complications.
 Providers are incentivized to encourage healthier lifestyle changes and contribute to better patient outcomes.

 Value-based contracts assist in reducing unnecessary healthcare costs by promoting efficiency and accountability.
-When working under these agreements, providers are incentivized to avoid overtreatment and redundant testing, which can lead to significant cost savings.
+When working under these agreements, providers are incentivized to avoid over treatment and redundant testing, which can lead to significant cost savings.

 Regulations are likely to continue bending toward patient-centered care and financial transparency.
 In this landscape, value-based contracts provide a structured, compliant framework for providers and payers to deliver quality care while minimizing regulatory risks.